BarnBridge/BarnBridge-Polygon/docs/PolygonTokenHarvester.md

 ### onlyOnRoot
 Allows the call only on the root chain

-> Checks if rootChainManager is set and only then allows the call
+> Checks is based on rootChainManager being set

 #### Declaration
 ```solidity